Best things to do in Portland

 What is it?
 The simple yet delicious poached thai chicken and rice at this food truck has cemented its status as a local legend.

 Why go?
-Portland is home to more than 500 food carts, which you’ll see (and smell) baking, frying and grilling all over town.
-Nong’s Khao Man Gai is right next to Savor Soup House, a cart serving a rotating soup selection and sandwiches including a build-your-own grilled cheese.
+Although Portland is home to more than 500 food carts, which you’ll see (and smell) baking, frying and grilling all over town, Nong’s Khao Man Gai is a must-try.
+Within this miniature kitchen, one dish is perfectly executed time and time again - tender chicken, fluffy rice and aromatic sauce fit for a King.
+Still don't fancy Thai?
+No sweat.
+The truck right next to Savor Soup House serves a rotating soup selection and sandwiches including a build-your-own grilled cheese.
+Mmmmm, stringy.

 What is it?
 The French Renaissance–style château perched high in the West Hills was originally built for The Oregonian’s wealthy publisher Henry Pittock in 1909.